GraphiteEditor/Graphite/frontend/src/components/README.md

 ## Floating Menus: `floating-menus/`

 The temporary UI areas with dark backgrounds which hover over the top of the editor window content.
-Examples include popovers, dropdown menu selectors, and dialog modals.
+Examples include menu lists, popovers, and dialogs.

 ## Layout: `layout/`